-The American Academy of Pediatrics (AAP) recommends the ABCs of safe infant sleep: Babies sleep Alone and on their Back in a Crib (other firm, flat sleep surfaces like portable cribs and bassinets are also acceptable).
+The American Academy of Pediatrics (AAP) recommends the ABCs of safe infant sleep: Babies sleep Alone and on their Back in a Crib (other firm, flat sleep surfaces, portable cribs, bassinets, are also acceptable).
+They also recommend that there are no pillows, bumpers, blankets or soft toys in the baby’s sleeping area.
 Unfortunately, not all parents and caregivers follow these recommendations.
 There are three major mistakes parents and caregivers commonly make that could mean the difference between life and death for your baby.

 Picture a baby sleeping soundly in their car seat, for example.
 While it might seem OK to bring the seat in the house, set it on the floor and get some chores done – that would actually be a mistake.

-“The infant could get out of position, the head would likely slump or fall to the side obstructing the airway or they could get strangled by the straps,” says Joann Moss, an Injury Prevention Education Coordinator for the Kohl’s SAFE 4 Kids Program at the Children’s Hospital of Michigan Foundation.
+“The infant could get out of position, the head would likely slump or fall to the side obstructing the airway or they could get strangled by the straps,” says Renee Zarr, an Injury Prevention Education Coordinator for the Kohl’s SAFE 4 Kids Program at the Children’s Hospital of Michigan.

-Sadly, many infants have died this way – and it’s just one of many risks parents usually aren’t aware of.
-That’s why the Kohl’s SAFE 4 Kids Program, which launched in January, is working to address safe infant sleep as one of its primary objectives along with motor vehicle safety and preventing fire and scald burns.
+Sadly, many infants have died this way – and it’s just one of many risks parents and caregivers usually aren’t aware of.
+That’s why the Kohl’s SAFE 4 Kids Program, which launched in 2018, is working to address safe infant sleep as one of its primary objectives along with motor vehicle safety and preventing fire and scald burns.

-“Injury data shows that those are some of the topics that have the highest amount of injuries,” Moss says.
-“All of these injuries that kids come to the ER with are almost 100 percent preventable.
-Parents are just unknowledgeable about risk reduction and injury prevention.”
+“Injury data shows that these are some of the risk areas that have the highest amount of childhood injuries,” Zarr says.
+“These types of injuries that kids come to the ER with are almost 100 percent preventable.
+Parents are just not knowledgeable about risk reduction and injury prevention.”

 It’s partly because parents tend to get their parenting techniques from family elders (mothers, grandmothers, etc.) whose practices are not based on current recommendations.

-But as Maya Angelou famously said, “Do the best you can until you know better.
-Then, when you know better, you do better,” Moss points out.
+But as Maya Angelou famously said, “Do the best you can until you know better, then when you know better, you do better,” Zarr points out.
 Now, we know babies will not choke sleeping on their back.